Radical06/digital-clock/README.md

 # digital-clock
-A modern digital clock created usign Javascript.
+A modern digital clock created using Javascript.